Tabun (nerve agent): History

 During the Nuremberg Trials, Albert Speer, Minister of Armaments and War Production for the Third Reich, testified that he had planned to kill Adolf Hitler in early 1945 by introducing tabun into the Führerbunker ventilation shaft.
 He said his efforts were frustrated by the impracticality of tabun and his lack of ready access to a replacement nerve agent, and also by the unexpected construction of a tall chimney that put the air intake out of reach.

-The US once considered repurposing captured German stocks of tabun (GA) prior to production of Sarin (GB).
-Like the other Allied governments, the Soviets soon abandoned tabun (GA) for Sarin (GB) and Soman (GD).
-Large quantities of the German-manufactured agent were dumped into the sea to neutralize the substance.
+The US once considered repurposing captured German stocks of tabun (GA) prior to production of sarin (GB).
+Like the other Allied governments, the Soviets soon abandoned tabun (GA) for sarin (GB) and soman (GD).
+The German magazine Spiegel reported in 2007 that after World War II, "the United States dumped around half a million Tabun bombs in the Skagerrak in the northern Baltic" sea.

 Since GA is much easier to produce than the other G-series weapons and the process is comparatively widely understood, countries that develop a nerve agent capability but lack advanced industrial facilities often start by producing GA.

 During the Iran–Iraq War of 1980 to 1988, Iraq employed quantities of chemical weapons against Iranian ground forces.
 Although the most commonly used agents were mustard gas and sarin, tabun and cyclosarin were also used.

 Tabun was also used in the 1988 Halabja chemical attack.

 Producing or stockpiling tabun was banned by the 1993 Chemical Weapons Convention.
 The worldwide stockpiles declared under the convention were 2 tonnes, and as of December 2015 these stockpiles had been destroyed.